rushil534/drspedrevive/README.md

 # Mr Morale
-A general use discord bot with advanced moderation and text manipulation systems, coupled with a complex economic system users can navigate through with proper guidance.
+A general use discord bot with advanced moderation and text manipulation systems, coupled with a complex economic system users can navigate through with proper guidance.<br>
 The economy system ranges from simple bank functions to a user creating and managing their own city.

 # Bot Invite